kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/overview.md

 [Inventory System Code Unity Package](https://utdallas.box.com/v/InventorySystem-Code)

 **IMPORTANT: **_Importing this package will overwrite all of your existing files listed below.
+You may choose not to import the following items, and instead, paste the updated code into your scripts:
+    - GameData.cs,
+    - PlayerController.cs
+    - PickUp.cs

 Included Files: